 California Bungalows follow a simpler floor plan than earlier architectural styles, centred around an entrance hallway and leaning towards open-plan living.
+These family homes were designed to suit the climate and relaxed lifestyle that many Australians sought during the 1920s and beyond.

 “As the bigger cities developed you saw different architectural periods reflected in that expansion,” says Malcolm Gunning, President of the Real Estate Institute of New South Wales.
 “California Bungalows are very popular and an enduring style.
 They’re beautiful properties – you tend to have nice big balconies, brick construction and they are generally on larger blocks of land.
 The one disappointing feature is that often the rooms are a bit smaller.”